 Lompoc’s a big strip mall of a city and has all the usual array of stores and fast-food joints found in so many larger towns and cities nowadays.
 There is a Federal Prison nearby as well as the huge Vandenburg base, which I would image fuel a lot of the economy here what with visitors etc. Good for me though as there are lots of motels at a reasonable price to stay at, even on a weekend!

 Leaving Lompoc it was one long grind to over 900 some feet.
 But unlike yesterday which was a much steeper grade, today’s climb was over many miles, so just punishment for a longer time 😉

-After about 30 kms Highway 1 ended and all traffic joins the freeway of Highway 101.
+After about 30 km, Highway 1 ended, and all traffic joins the freeway of Highway 101.
 Soon after that the ocean is in view again and the riding, albeit on a freeway, quite relaxing on a very wide shoulder.
-I stopped to eat my sandwich close to where I camped last year at El Capitan State park and then continued on to Goleta, which a suburb of Santa Barbara – actually the area of Santa Barbara airport.
+I stopped to eat my sandwich close to where I camped last year at El Capitan State Park and then continued on to Goleta, which a suburb of Santa Barbara – actually the area of Santa Barbara airport.